Page 7: - Dominican Republic - Tropical Motorcycle Adventure /w Pics

 Las Galeras is a stunningly gorgeous beach.
 When we lived here between 95’ and 97’, it was our favorite motorcycle destination.
 Back then, the road from Samana to here was all dirt with nothing but coconut plantations in between.
 Now there are several resorts and a few small communities.

-Caribbean biker chick.
-I like it!
+Caribbean biker-chick, I like it!

 Heidi is trying to take over my job as photographer…

-Photo 1995’
+Photo 1996’

 We spend a long morning drinking coffee and chatting with Linda and John.
 We should stay another night but I am anxious to get to Playa Bonita near Las Terrenas.
 We will return and spend more time in Las Galeras and definitely stay here.